Azure/PSRule.Rules.Azure/docs/using-templates.md

 PSRule for Azure supports linking by naming convention when:

-- Parameter files end with `.parameters.json` linking to ARM templates or Bicep modules.
+- Parameter files end with `.parameters.json` or `.parameters.jsonc` linking to ARM templates or Bicep modules.
 - The parameter file prefix matches the file name of the template or Bicep module.
-  For example, `azuredeploy.parameters.json` links to `azuredeploy.json` or `azuredeploy.bicep`.
+  For example, `azuredeploy.parameters.json` links to `azuredeploy.json`, `azuredeploy.jsonc`, or `azuredeploy.bicep`.
-- If both an ARM template and Bicep module exist, the template (`.json`) is preferred.
-  For example, `azuredeploy.parameters.json` chooses `azuredeploy.json` over `azuredeploy.bicep` if both exist.
 - Both parameter file and template or Bicep module must be in the same directory.
+- The following search order is used to determine the file that will be used if multiple template or Bicep files exist:
+  1. ARM template file with the `.json` extension.
+  2. ARM template file with the `.jsonc` extension.
+  3. Bicep module file with the `.bicep` extension.

+For example, `azuredeploy.parameters.json` links to `azuredeploy.json` over `azuredeploy.jsonc` or `azuredeploy.bicep`.
+When `azuredeploy.json` does not exist, `azuredeploy.jsonc` is chosen.
+Finally `azuredeploy.parameters.json` will link to `azuredeploy.bicep` if neither of the other files exist.

 The following is not currently supported: